 Examine your ballot before voting.
 If both sides are printed, vote both sides.
 If there are 4 columns on a side, vote all 4 columns.

-Use only a No. 2 pencil.
+Use only a black ink pen.
 Other marking instruments may not produce a mark that will be accurately counted.

 To record a vote, completely fill in the oval to the left of your choice.